Getting a Commercial Buy-to-Let Mortgage

 3. Finding the right buy-to-let lender

 Your broker will help you identify which lender is best for your circumstances.
-For example, if you’ll be a first-time landlord, some lenders are more likely to approve your application than others.
+For example, if you’re a first-time landlord, some lenders are more likely to approve your application than others.
 The same is true if you have a poor credit history.
 Their expertise will ensure you don’t end up paying more than you need to.

 We're so confident in our service, we guarantee it.